Inist-CNRS/tdm-factory/README.md

 ```

 The frontend will be accessible at `http://localhost:3000/`, the swagger configuration
-at `http://localhost:3000/swagger-config` and the backoffice at `http://localhost:3000/admin`.
+at `http://localhost:3000/swagger-config` and the back-office at `http://localhost:3000/admin`.

 ## Development mode

-You also need a [ngrok](https://ngrok.com/) host for the external host in `tdm-be/config/devlopement.json`,
+You also need a [ngrok](https://ngrok.com/) host for the external host in `tdm-be/config/development.json`,
 to create a ngrok endpoints run `ngrok http 3000`.

 After setting up this you can run `make run-dev`